 Among the clues collected from the ill-fated boat, detectives found a camera with some exposed film inside.
 Developing the pictures they found several of a craft known to them as a rum-running vessel which, from the picture, they concluded had rendezvoused with the murder boat.
 Following up this lead, police learned that the owner of the BERYL-G, William Gillis, and his son, William, Jr., had been doing business with a Tacoma rum-runner.
 The Tacoma man, contacted by Canadian detectives, talked freely to them and soon warrants were out for two ex-convicts named Owen 'Cannonball' Baker and Harry Sowash.
 Both of the hijackers lit out when they learned police were onto them, but both were apprehended ultimately in two of the more storied nation-wide manhunts of that era.
 They were hanged in Canada in January 1926.

-Meanwhile police had pieced together the grisly story of their crime.
+Meanwhile, police had pieced together the grisly story of their crime.

 Baker's oft-repeated gimmick during his short criminal life was the impersonation of a police official, either to get information or to scare a fellow miscreant into doing his bidding.
-In this case Baker set up an involved scheme to trick Canadian authorities into revealing the location of illicit liquor caches in the Victoria area.
+In this case, Baker set up an involved scheme to trick Canadian authorities into revealing the location of illicit liquor caches in the Victoria area.
 Fooling an immigrant Canadian fisherman into thinking he was collecting film footage of rum-running activities for a Hollywood studio, Baker and his accomplice and the fisherman take them to the spots pointed out by a Provincial detective as those used for hiding booze.
 But the detective had seen through Baker's pretense, the information he gave was all false.

 Frustrated by the failure of the scheme, Baker decided to act more directly.
-In traveling about the area with their fisherman dupe, Baker and Sowash had several times observed the BERYL-G behaving in a manner which convinced them its crew were running liquor.
+In traveling about the area with their fisherman dupe, Baker and Sowash had several times observed the BERYL-G behaving in a manner which convinced them its crew was running liquor.
 On 15 September the pair and a companion by the name of Morris had the fisherman take them at midnight to the place where the Gillis boat had been seen at anchor, where in fact, Gillis had been working on the engine.

 Morris and Baker were salts that looked official from a distance and Morris had on a cap with gold trim.
 The trio also had a satchel containing resolvers and a pair of handcuffs.
 They took these with them into a skiff and slipped toward the BERYL=G in the darkness, after ordering the mystified fisherman to bring up the boat when they signaled with a flashlight.

-When sounds of shooting reached the fisherman he at almost the same instant found himself looking into the barrel of Baker's pistol.
+When sounds of the shooting reached the fisherman he at almost the same instant found himself looking into the barrel of Baker's pistol.
 Baker had returned in the skiff and now ordered the larger craft brought up to the Gillis boat.
 As they arrived Morris called across to Baker.
 'We had to shoot the old man a little in the arm.'
 It was a lie; Gillis, Sr., was lying dead in the lower cabin, his head oozing blood into his cap.

 The liquor, wrapped in burlap sacks, (after the universal manner of rum-running fraternity) was transferred to the fisherman's boat.
 Then Gillis, Jr., was called up and hit hard over the head as he emerged from the hatchway.
 'The old-bloodied murderer!' muttered Morris, aloud, as Baker and Sowash proceeded to handcuff the two bodies together, rip their stomachs open with a butcher knife to prevent their victims from floating, and––as a final precaution––lashed them to the BERYL-G's anchor.